patriciosebastian/ClearCalc/README.md

   <h3 align="center">ClearCalc</h3>

   <p align="center">
-    The perfect tool for when you need to generate a clear amortization schedule, no muddy stuff.
+    The perfect tool for when you need to calculate clear results, no muddy stuff.
     <br/>
     <br/>
   </p>